Land's End to John o' Groats: Cycling

 In 2017 Amelia Sampson aged 22 months completed John o' Groats to Land's End in 14 days in her trailer towed by her parents riding a tandem.

 At the age of 4 years and 4 months, Rhoda Jones is believed to have become the youngest to cycle Land's End – John o' Groats on 2 September 2018.
 Cycling on a trailerbike with her parents Katie and Tom Jones she completed the ride in 22 days, 3 hours, 26 minutes.
 Her sister Ruth Jones, aged 5, completed the journey before her and became the fastest on a trailerbike.

 On 3 August 2018, Joshua Moisey, aged 7 years and 2 months, became the youngest Land's End – John o' Groats cyclist on a standard bicycle, riding his own bike alongside brother Reuben (10) and parents Alvin and Hiroko, and raising money for Alzheimer's Society.

 On 14 August 2020, at the age of 10 years 5 months, Evangeline Towers became the youngest girl to complete the journey on her own bicycle, covering 1020.74 mi in 110 hours 5 minutes over 22 days with her father and uncle, raising money for Save the Children charity.

-There are several annual mass participation cycle rides that go from Land's End to John o' Groats, the biggest of which is the Deloitte Ride Across Britain, run by Threshold Sports.
+There are several annual mass participation cycle rides that go from Land's End to John o' Groats, the biggest of which is the Babble Ride Across Britain, run by Threshold Sports.
 The Ride Across Britain takes over 800 riders the full length of Britain, taking nine days and covering 969 mi, with each rider covering an average of 107 mi per day.
 Previous celebrity participants include GB rower and Olympic gold medallist James Cracknell and former England Rugby captain Lewis Moody.

 In April 2018, George and Beatrice Neville became the first people to cycle from John o'Groats to Lands End on Santander Hire cycles, better known as Boris bikes.
 It took the couple 18 days to complete.